Teaching English in Haikou

 - Teaching Experience Is Preferred But Not Required

-Why Teaching English in Haikou?
+Why Teach English in Haikou?

 On China’s second largest island, Hainan, you’ll find Haikou, the ‘Coconut City.’
 As you may have guessed, it’s the island lifestyle of your dreams.
 This exotic location is where many locals and foreigners alike seek out the sun, sparkling water, and soft sands.
 You’ll find Haikou on the north portion of the island on Nandu River’s west bank.
 Directly translated, the city means ‘Mouth of the Sea,’ and can be the perfect place to come teach English!